kevo-ops/ClearClause/README.md

 In Chrome, click More and then More tools and then Developer Tools.
 Verify your information.
 For example, check for the correct the app ID and version number.

-This privacy policy from the U. S. department of state tends to be good for testing: https://www.state.gov/privacy-policy
+This privacy policy from the U. S. Department of State tends to be good for testing: https://www.state.gov/privacy-policy